Cody-j-w/atlas-web_back_end/README.md

 ## queuing system in js

 A collection of scripts, and a small API, detailing the usage of Redis in JS

+## Session authentication

+A small API built to demonstrate how to handle authenticating user sessions